blambeau/noe/README.md

 consequences:

 * Noe itself **is not dedicated to specific products** (like a ruby library).
-Even if Noe comes bundled with a default template for ruby projects, writing skeletons for something else should not be a problem.
+Even if Noe comes bundled with a default skeleton for ruby projects, writing skeletons for something else should not be a problem.
 In other words, Noe itself is agnostic: the semantics of generated products is the secret of the skeleton, under the responsibility of it's maintainer.

 * Noe **should not be a runtime dependency** of the product.
 Good skeletons maintain this separation.
 As an example the default ruby skeleton is strictly independent of Noe itself.
+  Principles explained below explain why this fact is important.

 ### Master the tools YOU use